Cessna Citation CJ3

 The Cessna Citation CJ3 is part of the Citation family of business jets that have been available since the early 1970s.
 The CJ3 was announced in 2002 and made its maiden flight just a few months later in April 2003.

-Cessna Citation CJ3 in the air
+Cessna Citation CJ3 in the air.

 Popular and reliable: A Citation CJ3 in the air

 The aircraft was developed as an upgrade of the Citation CJ2 with improvements to the avionics, engines and cabin space.
 The successor has a longer range, a higher payload and is more fuel-efficient than its predecessors.
 With its larger wingspan and by exploiting natural laminar flow, it generates more lift with less drag.
-This allows the jet to travel at higher speeds, has a longer range and enables better fuel efficiency than previous CJs.
+This allows the jet to travel at higher speeds, have a longer range and enables better fuel efficiency than previous CJs.

 In 2014, Cessna launched the CJ3+, which features further improved avionics and more powerful engines that provide over 200 nautical miles of increased range.
 Inside, the new model features a redesigned cabin, improved sound insulation and a new seating configuration.